 Hunter Valley Chocolate Company

 There are 3 locations for the Hunter Valley Chocolate Company.
-Head to Twenty -3-Twenty in Pokolbin if you want to see Peter the chocolatier and Lorraine the fudge maker doing what they do best.
+Head to Twenty-3-Twenty in Pokolbin to see Peter the chocolatier and Lorraine the fudge maker doing what they do best.
 Established over 20 years ago the Hunter Valley Chocolate Company has become one of the top places to visit.
 If you want to enjoy a taste of these sweet treats put this on your to-do list.
-It’ll delight the chocolate lovers in your family.

 Australian Army Infantry Museum

-With so many different activities and so many places to visit, the Hunter Valley should be on your list of places to go.
-Make a booking, pack your bags and jump into your car for the short drive up to the Hunter.
+With so many activities and places to visit the Hunter Valley is a family favourite for many.
+Make a booking, pack your bags, and jump into your car for the short drive to the Hunter.
 You’ll be glad you did.